 I am a writer, editor, and historian based in Philadelphia.
-Trained as both a scientist (B.S., chemistry, Purdue University, 1997) and a historian of science (Ph.D., University of Pennsylvania, 2002), I now find myself drawn more toward the intersection of American intellectual and diplomatic history.
+Trained as both a scientist (B.S., chemistry, Purdue University, 1997) and a historian of science (Ph.D., University of Pennsylvania, 2002), I now work at the intersection of American intellectual and diplomatic history.
 My new project focuses on the role of science as a form of cultural diplomacy during the Cold War, or, to put this another way, the ways that ideas about science, freedom, and American-ness became intertwined during the era of hearts and minds.

 As an independent scholar, I make my living as an editor and publishing consultant.
 I’ve also worked in scholarly publishing (as acquiring editor for the sciences at Rutgers University Press and editor-in-chief at the Chemical Heritage Foundation), radio production (as founding executive producer of Distillations, an award-winning podcast on the past, present, and future of chemistry), and university teaching (in the Department of the History and Sociology of Science at the University of Pennsylvania).

 You can find out more about my projects and publications by exploring the tabs above.
 If you’d like more information, don’t be shy!
 Drop me a line at audrajwolfe at gmail dot com.
 You can also follow me on twitter @ColdWarScience.